The Healthcare Law Review: Cambodia

 In the early stages after being reconstituted, the Cambodian government implemented social health programmes such as health equity funds (HEFs), voucher schemes, voluntary community-based health insurance (CBHI) and private insurance.
 These programmes were well received by the public and yielded positive results.
 The MOH has continued to invest in these healthcare programmes and is now focused on improving Cambodia's healthcare system.

-Cambodia is confronted with both pathologies characteristic of developing countries (tuberculosis, dengue fever, malaria, etc.) and diseases more typical in prosperous societies (diabetes, cardiovascular diseases, cancer, etc.).7 In 2017, total health expenditure represented about 6 per cent of Cambodia's GDP and has been increasing in the context of the country's high-growth economy.8
+Cambodia is confronted with both pathologies characteristic of developing countries (tuberculosis, dengue fever, malaria, etc.) and diseases more typical in prosperous societies (diabetes, cardiovascular diseases, cancer, etc.).7 In 2018, total health expenditure represented about 6 per cent of Cambodia's GDP and has been increasing in the context of the country's high-growth economy and of course in the covid-19 context.8

 The healthcare economy